Optimal transport for a novel event description at hadron colliders: Results

-In order to compare the performance of the \textsc{TOTAL} algorithm with other pileup rejection methods, the network is evaluated on samples independent from the ones used during training.
-The per-particle weights obtained from the evaluation process are used to weight the four-momenta of the particles in the event.
-The resulting collection of weighted particles is used both to cluster \textsc{TOTAL} jets with the anti-$k_t$ algorithm~\cite{Matteo_Cacciari_2008} with a radius parameter of $R=0.4$, as implemented in the FastJet software package~\cite{Cacciari_2012}, and also to compute \ptmiss.
-We evaluate the network on two benchmark processes: QCD multijet production, which is ubiquitous at hadron colliders and constitutes an important background to many measurements and searches; and dileptonic \ttbar, which often enters analyses both as a signal or as a background process.
-These two processes are also good proxies for different physics scenarios, namely events where \ptmiss only comes from detector inefficiencies and events where \ptmiss is produced by neutrinos that escape detection, respectively.
+The network trained with $\lambda=0$ (cf. Eq.~\ref{eq:loss}) is evaluated on samples statistically independent from the ones used during training.
+The per-particle weights obtained from the evaluation process are used to re-scale the four-momenta of the particles in the event.
+We then use the FastJet software~\cite{Cacciari_2012} to cluster two \textsc{TOTAL} jet collections using the anti-$k_t$ algorithm~\cite{Matteo_Cacciari_2008} with small and large radius parameters of $R=0.4$ and $R=0.8$, respectively.
+The set of re-scaled particles is also used to compute \ptmiss.
+We evaluate the network on three benchmark processes: QCD multijet production, which is ubiquitous at hadron colliders and constitutes an important background to many measurements and searches; dileptonic \ttbar, which often enters analyses both as a signal or as a background process; and $\textrm{Z}^\prime$, which is enriched in events with hadronically decaying top quarks merged in large-radius jets and is well suited to study jet substructure.
+These processes cover different physics scenarios, namely cases where sizable \ptmiss comes from detector and reconstruction inefficiencies, and events where genuine \ptmiss is caused by neutrinos.